Company FAQs

 3What distinct advantages does MicroGenDX’s NGS technology offer?

-• Superior specificity of 99.9% microbes within an infection site
+• Superior specificity of 99.9% of microbes within an infection site

-• Fast results in 3-5 business days (determined by sample receipt)
+• Fast results in 3-5 business days (from receipt)

-• Simultaneous identification of bacteria fungus, viruses, parasites, Candida and antibiotic resistance
+• Simultaneous identification of bacteria, fungi, and antibiotic resistance genes

 • Detection of bacteria in the presence of antibiotics